 The era of Highway 99, gas guzzling sedans and tidy auto courts reshaped South Tacoma but the transformation lasted barely 15 years after the war.
 In 1959 six lane Interstate Five was completed from Ft.
 Lewis to the cloverleaf interchange at 72nd and soon after the entire road system shifted east.
 South Tacoma Way, the Pacific Highway, Old Highway 99 became lined with automobile dealerships, drive thru restaurants and drive in movie theaters.
 Like the age of steam and railroads that preceded it the first draft of the motor age came and went on South Tacoma Way.

 An updated version of the 1940 Guide to the Evergreen State is available on line from the Washington Trust for Historic Preservation.
-It provide tour routes, historical background and stories and a rich unpacking of Washington’s best roads, destinations and backstories.
+It provides tour routes, historical background and stories and a rich unpacking of Washington’s best roads, destinations and backstories.
 Here’s a link: